microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

 ### Add manifests to the REST source

 The Windows Package Manager REST source provides a location for hosting your Package Manifests.
 After the creation of your Windows Package Manager REST source has completed, you'll need to add Package Manifests for your users to install from.
-Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](PowerShell/Add-WinGetManifest.md) cmdlet will add new Package Manifests to your Windows Package Manager REST source.
+Using the `Microsoft.WinGet.RestSource` PowerShell module, the [Add-WinGetManifest](PowerShell/Add-WinGetManifest.md) cmdlet will add new Package Manifests to your Windows Package Manager REST source.

 The `Add-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file, or a folder containing `*.yaml` files for a single package manifest.
 For more information on how to use this cmdlet, use the command: `Get-Help Add-WinGetManifest -Full` or visit the [Add-WinGetManifest article in the PowerShell docs](PowerShell/Add-WinGetManifest.md).